 INSPECTION PROCEDURE 93100

-SAFETY-CONCIOUS WORK ENVIROMENT ISSUE OF CONCERN FOLLOWUP
+SAFETY-CONSCIOUS WORK ENVIROMENT ISSUE OF CONCERN FOLLOWUP

-PROGRAM APPLICABILITY: IMC 2515 C
+PROGRAM APPLICABILITY: IMC 2515 C, 2561, 2690, 2514, 2501-2504, and 2800

 CORNERSTONES: ALL

 INSPECTION BASIS: This procedure inspects the safety-conscious work environment (SCWE) attribute of a licensee’s safety culture.
 This procedure can also be used to follow-up on a SCWE cross cutting issue (CCI) or SCWE theme.
 Insights gathered during this inspection would be considered during the mid- or end-of-cycle assessment meetings conducted in accordance with Inspection Manual Chapter (IMC) 0305, “Operating Reactor Assessment Program.”
 The SCWE safety culture attribute is sampled during the biennial problem identification and resolution team inspection conducted in accordance with Inspection Procedure (IP) 71152, “Problem Identification and Resolution.”
 When directed by management, SCWE-related issues of concern identified during IP 71152 can be examined in more depth using this procedure to gain additional insights.